Our Services

 Helpful Resources

-Vitamin D and magnesium play complementary roles in nerve health, with vitamin D regulating calcium for impulse transmission, reducing inflammation and promoting nerve repair, and magnesium blocking excess nerve excitation, fueling cellular energy and preserving the myelin sheath.
-Clinical studies show that addressing deficiencies in these nutrients can improve pain scores and nerve conduction in diabetic neuropathy.
+Vitamin D and magnesium work together to support nerve health.
+Vitamin D regulates calcium for nerve impulse transmission, reduces inflammation, and promotes nerve repair, while magnesium blocks excess nerve excitation, fuels cellular energy, and preserves the myelin sheath.
+Clinical studies show that correcting deficiencies in these nutrients can improve pain scores and nerve conduction in people with diabetic neuropathy.

 Nerves rely on a delicate balance of nutrients to send signals efficiently.
 Two key players are vitamin D and magnesium.
 In people with diabetes, nerve damage (diabetic neuropathy) can be especially challenging.
 Understanding how these nutrients support nerve health may offer relief and complement medical care.